 I recommend half-assembling the tacos for your family and friends, i.e. crisping them up on a comal or skillet before serving.
 First, put the chicken, guacamole, and salsa on the table in serving bowls.
 Then add 4-5 corn tortillas to the comal or skillet over mediumish heat (or as many as you can fit).
 Add a layer of refried beans, cheese, and rice to each tortilla.
 Cook until the cheese is melted or the bottom of the tortilla is turning golden brown, approx. 1-2 minutes.
 Serve immediately and let your peeps add the chicken, guacamole, and salsa themselves.

-Half-assembling the tacos before serving, i.e. crisping them up in comal or skillet, means that you'll have to go back to the stove throughout the meal but I think this is totally worth it.
+Half-assembling the tacos before serving, i.e. crisping them up in a comal or skillet, means that you'll have to go back to the stove throughout the meal but I think this is totally worth it.
 A piping hot, crispy tortilla with melted cheese makes these tacos absolutely delicious.

 If time has passed and the chicken sitting on the table is getting cold, you can heat it up by adding pieces of it to the tortillas you are crisping up on the stove.

 Sometimes I heat up the refried beans in a small saucepan before using them but not always.
 If using only a thin layer of beans on the tortillas the cheese melting stage can be enough to heat them up.